oshalygin/k8s-config/README.md

 **type**: The Kubernetes type that you want to update.
 Depending on the type, the utility will parse it different, this value is required.

 **image**: The new image name

+**file-path**: The location of the configuration file

-**version**: If the image is excluded and just the version is passed in, you can easily just bump the version of the container image(assuming there's a single image per pod)
+**tag**: If the image is excluded and just the version is passed in, you can easily just bump the version of the container image(assuming there's a single image per pod)

 # Limitations
 _Note_: This list will change accordingly over the development of this utility.